xari/xari-dev/content/blog/intro-to-d3/index.md

 ---
 title: Intro to D3
 date: 2021-12-14
-description: Everything you need to know to head down the road of D3 mastery.
+description: A step-by-step guide to the basics of D3.js.
 ---

 <div class="call-out-indigo">